justice-rage/wagtail_crx_snipcart_storefront/README.md

 5. Copy and paste the `base.html` file in `wagtail_crx_snipcart_storefront/website/templates/coderedcms/pages` of this repository into your projects `base.py` file.

-6. Create a [Snipcart](https://snipcart.com/) account and get your **Public Test API Key**.

-7. Paste your **Public Test API Key** directly below the *Insert Public API Test Key on the line below* comment within `base.html`.
-   - Once your e-commerce store is ready to go live, you will replace the **Public API Test Key** with the **Public Live API Key** provided by Snipcart.

-8. Create a `products_page.html` file in `project_name/website/templates/coderedcms/pages`
+6. Create a `products_page.html` file in `project_name/website/templates/coderedcms/pages`

-9. Copy and paste `products_page.html` from this repository located at `wagtail_crx_snipcart_storefront/website/templates/coderedcms/pages` into your `projects product_page.html` file.
+7. Copy and paste `products_page.html` from this repository located at `wagtail_crx_snipcart_storefront/website/templates/coderedcms/pages` into your `projects product_page.html` file.

-10. Create a `products_index_page.html` file in `project_name/website/templates/coderedcms/pages`
+8. Create a `products_index_page.html` file in `project_name/website/templates/coderedcms/pages`

-11. Copy and paste `products_index_page.html` from this repository located at `wagtail_crx_snipcart_storefront/website/templates/coderedcms/pages` into your projects `product_index_page.html` file.
+9. Copy and paste `products_index_page.html` from this repository located at `wagtail_crx_snipcart_storefront/website/templates/coderedcms/pages` into your projects `product_index_page.html` file.

-12. Create a `snippets` folder in `project_name/website/templates/coderedcms`
+10. Create a `snippets` folder in `project_name/website/templates/coderedcms`

-13. Create a `navbar.html` file in `project_name/website/templates/coderedcms/snippets`
+11. Create a `navbar.html` file in `project_name/website/templates/coderedcms/snippets`

-14. Copy and paste `navbar.html` from this repository located at `wagtail_crx_snipcart_storefront/website/templates/coderedcms/snippets` into your projects `navbar.html` file.
+12. Copy and paste `navbar.html` from this repository located at `wagtail_crx_snipcart_storefront/website/templates/coderedcms/snippets` into your projects `navbar.html` file.

 ##### Implement Secret Spice

-15. Run `python manage.py migrate` to create the core models.
+13. Run `python manage.py migrate` to create the core models.
    - Wagtail CRX, by default, utilizes SQLite.
 Set up your preferred database solution to save yourself the headache of a database migration.
       - If you choose PostgreSQL, feel free to leverage [my tutorial](https://www.justicedouglas.com/blog/creating-wagtail-crx-project-with-postgresql/).

-16. Run `python manage.py createsuperuser` to create the initial admin user.
+14. Run `python manage.py createsuperuser` to create the initial admin user.

-17. Run `python manage.py runserver` to launch the development server, and go to `http://localhost:8000` in your browser, or `http://localhost:8000/admin/` to log in with your admin account.
+15. Run `python manage.py runserver` to launch the development server, and go to `http://localhost:8000` in your browser, or `http://localhost:8000/admin/` to log in with your admin account.

-   - At this point, you can do everything but perform Snipcart test transactions, which are required to populate your product data into your Snipcart accounts dashboard.
+16. Create a [Snipcart](https://snipcart.com/) account and get your **Public Test API Key**.

+17. Navigate to `http://localhost:8000/admin/settings/website/snipcartsettings` and paste your **Public Test API Key** into the *Snipcart API Key* input field.
+   - Once your e-commerce store is ready to go live and sell to customers, you will replace the **Public API Test Key** with the **Public Live API Key** provided by Snipcart.

 ##### The Miracle that is ngrok